 If the region's ability to predict design, fashion, and food trends are any indication, these names will be huge in 2017.
 Hej Sweden organized a list of the top Swedish boy and girl baby names, but we're of the mind that any of these would work across gender lines (some of them have already been used that way).
 Take a look at the top baby names that Swedish moms adore below!

-Yes, it's pronounced AK-sel; there are no tricky silent letters here, luckily.
+Yes, it's pronounced "AK-sel"; there are no tricky silent letters here, luckily.

-And it seems we're not the only ones who love it, either: Funnyman Will Ferrell's son is called Axel Ferrell, while Athlete Tiger Woods’ son is named Charlie Axel Woods.
+We're particularly fond of this name because of its sweet meaning: "father of peace."
+And it seems we're not the only ones who love it.
+Funnyman Will Ferrell's son is named Axel Ferrell while athlete Tiger Woods's son is named Charlie Axel Woods.
 (Sidenote: Charlie is also a hugely popular name in Sweden, so it seems the golfer had a theme in mind with this baby name.)

 In Sweden, Leo isn't just a shortening of Leonardo.
-It's a stand-alone name used for both boys and girls, and its use in Sweden dates back to 1753.
-Its original Latin meaning is "lion” – so the name has both playful and majestic connotations.
+It's a standalone name used for both boys and girls, and its use in Sweden dates back to 1753.
+Its original Latin meaning is "lion"—so the name has both playful and majestic connotations.

-IT's a Boy!
+It's a Boy!